zuluana/Halia/README.md

 # Halia
 ### JS / TS Plugin Manager - Build Extensible, Modular Apps

 Use "Plugins" to encapsulate and inject features instead of spreading them around the codebase.

-Your Plugin may depend upon other Plugins, and once they're installed, your Plugin's "install" function is invoked with the APIs exported by the dependencies.
+Your Plugin may depend upon other Plugins, and once they're installed, your Plugin's "install" function is invoked with the APIs exported by its dependencies.

-Your Plugin can them use these APIs to augment existing functionality.
+Your Plugin can then use these APIs to augment existing functionality.
 It may then export its own "Plugin API" for down-stream consumers.

 The set of installed Plugins can be changed at runtime and the app re-built.
 Halia is itself, a Halia Plugin, so it's open for extension.

 ## Installation